mlflow/mlflow/docs/source/model-registry.rst

         run_id="d16076a3ec534311817565e6527539c0"
     )

-In contrast, :func:`mlflow.register_model` and ``mlflow.<model_flavor>.log_model()`` will create a new version in the registry, if it does not already exist.
+In contrast, :func:`~mlflow.register_model` and ``mlflow.<model_flavor>.log_model()`` will create a new version in the registry, if it does not already exist.

 Adding or Updating Model Descriptions
 -------------------------------------

-At any point in a model’s lifecycle development, you can update a model version's description using the MLflow Tracking API.
+At any point in a model’s lifecycle development, you can update a model version's description using :meth:`~mlflow.tracking.MlflowClient.update_model_version`.

 .. code-block:: py